 Aaron Gagne - Vocals, Drums

-Tales from the Sandcastle Kingdom - Aug.
-2007
+2007 - Tales From the Sandcastle Kingdom - Mark DeRose

 "You guys are FABULOUS!!
 Seriously, I had no idea about your group!"